nemonik/hands-on-DevOps-gen2/README.md

 rm example.rb
 ```

-Then author a simple Ruby-based tests to verify the expected state of our deployment by creating `helloworld-web.rb` in an editor with this content:
+Then author a Ruby-based tests to verify the expected state of our deployment by creating `helloworld-web.rb` in an editor with this content:

 ```ruby
 # copyright: 2021, Michael Joseph Walsh